16 Ways Your Voice Changes When You’re Lying

 Unsplash

 Liars sometimes adopt an overly polite, almost submissive tone.
 They’re trying desperately to come across as cooperative and non-threatening.
-They might profusely apologize for things that don’t require an apology, or excessively flatter the person they’re talking to.
+They might profusely apologise for things that don’t require an apology, or excessively flatter the person they’re talking to.

 14. Your voice might waiver or even crack slightly.